SFDC-Assets/OpenfinIntegration/README.md

 # OpenfinIntegration
 Before running

+app.json , salesforce-view.json and aura are in OpenfinIntegration/openfinIntegratiionv4/OpenfinSalesforceInterop directory

 Openfin side
   -  app.json has reference to preload.js that should be in appropriate path for webserver to load
   -